gabikadlecova/MicroBee/README.md

 RESTful web service and Xamarin Forms multiplatform application.

 ## REST API
-The ASP.NET Core project is ready to be started locally.
+The ASP.NET Core project is ready to be started locally with Visual Studio 2017 IIS.

 ## Xamarin Forms
 The project can be deployed using Visual Studio 2017.